kings177/K-Chan/ROADMAP.md

 ### Jul 2022 - Jan 2023

-- Kindelia's network and client prototype will be heavily tested.
+- K-Chan's network and client prototype will be heavily tested.

 - Kindelia Foundation's Initial Name Offering (INO) will take place on Ethereum's network.